takepayments Review: The Best Payment Solution for UK Businesses?

 All providers have been reviewed and tested by our Research team.
 By requesting a quote, we can match you with a potential supplier, and we may earn a small commission for this referral

-It helps businesses accept cashless payments by providing a card processing service, enable by technology such as card machines, online payment gateways, EPOS systems, and more.
+It helps businesses accept cashless payments by providing a card processing service, enabled by technology, such as card machines, online payment gateways, EPOS systems, and more.

 takepayments, like most modern merchant services providers, offer a range of services to facilitate cashless payments.
 Here’s a summary of what it offers: